What are thyroid nodules?

 Sometimes the thyroid begins to grow (overgrowth), causing one or more nodules to form.
 Why this happens is not known.
 Cancer is the biggest concern when nodules form.
 Fortunately, cancer is very rare – it is found in less than 5 percent of all nodules.
 Nodules develop more often in people who have a family history of nodules, and in people who don’t get enough iodine.
 Iodine is needed to make thyroid hormone.

 - Colloid nodules: These are one or more overgrowths of normal thyroid tissue.
 These growths are benign (not cancer).
 They may grow large, but they do not spread beyond the thyroid gland.

 - Thyroid cysts: These are growths that are filled with fluid or partly solid and partly filled with fluid.

 - Inflammatory nodules: These nodules develop as a result of chronic (long-term) inflammation (swelling) of the thyroid gland.
 These growths may or may not cause pain.

 - Multinodular goiter: Sometimes an enlarged thyroid (goiter) is made up of many nodules (which are usually benign).

-- Hyperfunctioning thyroid nodules: These nodules produce thyroid hormone, which may lead to the development of hyperthyroidism.
-Hyperthyroidism can affect the heart and cause such problems as sudden cardiac arrest, high blood pressure, arrhythmias (abnormal heart rhythm), osteoporosis, and other health problems.
+- Hyperfunctioning thyroid nodules: These nodules autonomously produce thyroid hormone without regard for normal feedback control mechanisms, which may lead to the development of hyperthyroidism.
+Hyperthyroidism can affect the heart and cause such problems as sudden cardiac arrest, high blood pressure, arrhythmias (abnormal heart rhythm), osteoporosis and other health problems.